Health Physiology / Healthcare Science - BSc (Hons) - Video

 In this section

-This degree course is designed especially to prepare graduates for the myriad of career opportunities relating to this emphasis which include education or communication fields, fitness media/journalist, health promotion, pharmaceutical, sports and medical device company sales/marketing.
+This degree course is designed especially to prepare graduates for the myriad of career opportunities that include education, health promotion, pharmaceutical, sports and medical device company sales/marketing.
 You may also elect to undertake further study for a PhD and opportunities exist for post graduate research studies at Ulster and elsewhere.

 Fees and funding